-Georgetown is committed to a holistic admission process, and transfer files are reviewed by Admission Committees composed of faculty, deans, current students who were transfers themselves, and admission officers.
+Georgetown is committed to a holistic admission process, and transfer files are reviewed by Admission Committees.
 Typically, a cumulative B+ average or higher is recommended for transfer admission consideration.

 Georgetown admits transfer students who have attended community colleges and four-year colleges and universities.
 Transfer applicants must have graduated from high school or earned a high school diploma equivalent, and should have completed at least one full-time semester of at least twelve transferable credits, or the equivalent, on the college level but no more than four full-time semesters.
 High school students currently enrolled in a dual enrollment program, earning both high school and college credit towards their high school graduation requirements, must submit the first-year application.